OleksandrBuchek/ng-concepts/articles/zero-boilerplate-functional-side-effects/zero-boilerplate-functional-side-effects.md

 );
 ```

 However, a significant drawback of the event-driven approach was the overwhelming amount of boilerplate code it required, along with its lack of modularity.
 A particularly frustrating aspect was the need to repeatedly define nearly identical actions for common scenarios, such as loading, success, and failure.
 Developers found themselves duplicating code, with only minor changes to action names.
 In an effort to address the ever-increasing amount of boilerplate, the industry began shifting towards the class based approach, which we will discuss next.

 ### The Classes Dogma – Since Angular relies on classes everywhere, we must do the same, right?

 With Angular’s heavy reliance on classes, many developers naturally assumed that state management should follow the same pattern.
 Frameworks like Akita embraced this philosophy by emphasizing modularity through various types of classes, such as entity stores and queries.
 This class-oriented approach allowed developers to encapsulate logic more effectively.
 However, while it helped with separation of concerns, it still posed orchestration challenges, as managing multiple interdependent classes could become complex.
 This echoed some of the same difficulties developers faced with services, albeit with better organization.
 Ngrx also introduced it's class based solution with the introduction of Components Store in an attempt to tackle the modularity and boilerplate issue.

 ### Application is Just a Bunch of Features Composed Together

-Both event-driven and class-based approaches share a fundamental flaw: they focus heavily on concepts like separation of concerns and reduced boilerplate but give little attention to composition and reusability.
+Both event-driven and class-based approaches share a fundamental flaw: they are not well composabable.
 What happens when we need to combine various types of functionality—such as managing an entities store, and enhancing it with a loading store, filter store, table store, along with some custom store logic?

 This is when both approaches begin to show their rigidity, as they don't provide a consistent interface for composing multiple mini stores into a larger, cohesive store.
 However, the true essence of software design is that building an application involves breaking down a complex problem into smaller, manageable ones.
 Each smaller problem—often represented by a feature—is solved by different parts of the codebase, and these parts are then composed together to create a unified system.
 Unfortunately, focusing on feature composition has been the missing piece of the puzzle.

 The reason both approaches struggle to be truly composable is simple:

 Composition is inherently more difficult with classes: Class-based inheritance is rigid and unsuitable when combining different types of functionality.
-Class-oriented tools like decorators, mixins, and implementation inheritance make customization and composition hard and inconsistent.
+Class-oriented stuff like decorators, class mixins, and implementation inheritance make customization and composition hard and inconsistent.

-As for the event-driven approach, one of its biggest challenges is the need to define unique action names for every interaction or flow.
+As for the event-driven approach, one of its biggest challenges is the need to define unique action for every interaction or flow.
 This requirement for uniqueness severely limits the reusability of actions, as each action becomes tied to a specific context.
 Even when the same logical flow is needed elsewhere in the application, a new action must be created—often with a similar name but bound to a different reducer.
 This creates a tight coupling between actions and reducers, making it difficult to compose or reuse logic across different parts of the application.
 In other words, the main issue with this approach is its lack of encapsulation.
-Each action, reducer, and effect is closely tied to a specific feature, which prevents efficient reuse of common flows and increases the maintenance burden.
+Each action, reducer, and effect is closely mutually intertwined, which prevents efficient reuse of common flows and increases the maintenance burden.

 Moreover, the flat store philosophy doesn’t work well with nested structures like entities, requiring additional tools, such as NgRx Entity.
 While NgRx Entity simplifies managing collections of entities, it introduces its own API and patterns, leading to a fragmented codebase where multiple approaches must be combined.

 ### The State Management Renessaince With Functional Mixins